 Flood Risk Assessments are also requested in areas of low fluvial or tidal flood risk if a proposed development is over one hectare in size and/or lies within a critical drainage area.

 Different levels of flood risk assessment reports are required for different purposes.
 We’ve therefore developed a range of products which are suited to meet the various needs of our clients.
-If you’re not sure which level of report you need please contact us email@example.com.
+If you’re not sure which level of report you need please contact us at email@example.com.

 We were asked to assess the potential significance of flood risk to land upon which a two house residential development was being proposed on a site formerly used as a battery hen farm in east Shropshire.